CARTAvis/carta-archived/README.md

 1. try to install Qt 5.3.2 without GUI
 2. use *rpath* to solve dynamic search path issue on Carta.
 3. try to use apt/yum way to install pre-built some third party libs for carta. (cfitsio, wcslib, even gsl but need to change default installation path of gsl)
+4. try to install pre-built Qt 4.8.x to build qwt and casa.